 Gimoti prescription revenues continue to increase on several metrics.
-Net product sales during the second quarter of 2022 were approximately \$462,000 compared to net product sales of approximately \$418,000 during the first quarter of 2022, an increase of 11%. vitaCare Prescription Services, or vitaCare, the pilot program that began in February 2022, is now the primary prescription intake system used for Gimoti. vitaCare is a technology and services platform that helps physicians electronically prescribe Gimoti and helps patients navigate key access and adherence barriers for brand medications.
+Net product sales during the third quarter of 2022 were approximately \$832,000 compared to net product sales of approximately \$462,000 during the second quarter of 2022, an increase of 80%. vitaCare Prescription Services, or vitaCare, the pilot program that began in February 2022, is now the prescription intake system used for Gimoti. vitaCare is a technology and services platform that helps physicians electronically prescribe Gimoti and helps patients navigate key access and adherence barriers for brand medications.
 Specifically, vitaCare helps patients understand coverage and identify available savings opportunities, and facilitates communications between providers and payors.
 The platform also offers a seamless path for filling a prescription.
 In April 2022, GoodRx announced the completion of their previously announced acquisition of vitaCare.

-There were over 500 new inbound prescriptions into both the vitaCare and EvokeAssist reimbursement center during the quarter ended June 2022, a 24% increase compared to the prior quarter.
+There were approximately 800 new inbound prescriptions into the vitaCare reimbursement center during the quarter ended September 30, 2022, a 32% increase compared to the prior quarter.
 Patients that have an opportunity to refill the product (that is, patients who have completed their current supply and have additional refills on their prescription) received a refill approximately 67% of the time since the launch of Gimoti.
 We believe some patients choose not to refill their prescriptions due to remission of symptoms.
-Cumulatively, new prescribing physicians increased 23% during the second quarter.
+Cumulatively, new prescribing physicians increased 13% during the third quarter.

-The EvokeAssist team has been able to access the Medicare and Medicaid systems, respectively, to allow for reimbursement submission of products for patients seeking treatment.
-For the quarter ended June 30, 2022, these government programs made up approximately 37% of the filled prescriptions for Gimoti.
-Through June 30, 2022, the patients have been mostly between the ages of 31-65.
+The vitaCare team has been able to access the Medicare and Medicaid systems to allow for reimbursement submission of products for patients seeking treatment.
+For the quarter ended September 30, 2022, these government programs made up approximately 41% of the filled prescriptions for Gimoti.
+Through September 30, 2022, the patients have been mostly between the ages of 31-65.
 The vast majority of patients are female and were being treated by a gastroenterologist.

-The feedback from the Eversana sales organization continues to be positive with regard to physician interest.
-Although many target physician offices have only recently been allowing face to face visits by sales team members, meetings with gastroenterology teams continue to generate positive enrollments and fills.
-Since product launch, it has taken an average of four to five physician calls before a physician writes their first prescription, which is lower than we initially expected and we believe congruent with the straight-forward non-oral benefit for route of delivery.
+The feedback from the sales organization continues to be positive with regard to physician interest.
+Although many target physician offices have allowed face to face visits by sales team members, there are offices that continue to not allow face to face meetings.
+However, when meetings with gastroenterology teams do occur, they generally generate prescriptions and fills.
 Furthermore, we have detected a pattern within larger gastroenterology teams that the first physician adopting the use of Gimoti has led other physicians within the same practice to begin prescribing Gimoti as well.
 These market experiences follow the recently conducted market research announced in December 2021, which indicated, among other positive trends and benefits, that 92% of target gastroenterologists compared to 79% in a prior market research study, and 86-100% of non-target gastroenterologists and 89% of all respondents intend to prescribe Gimoti.